lyteword/chspurgeon-tod/volume-7/psalm-132.md

 **Verse 15.**

-1\.Blessed provision.
+1\.
+Blessed provision.

-2\.Satisfied people—"satisfy her poor."
+2\.
+Satisfied people—"satisfy her poor."

-3\.Glorified God—"I will."
+3\.
+Glorified God—"I will."

-4\.Happy place—Zion.
+4\.
+Happy place—Zion.

 **Verse 16, 18.** Two forms of clothing: salvation and shame, prepared for his priests and Iris enemies.
 Which will you wear?